-Change in Accounting Principle
+Change in Accounting Principles

-As described in Note 2 to the financial statements, Lake Family Resource Center has adopted ASU 2016-14, Presentation of Financial Statements of Not-for-Profit Entities.
-Our opinion is not modified with respect to that matter.
+As described in Note 2 to the financial statements, Lake Family Resource Center has adopted ASU 2014-09 Revenue from Contracts with Customers and ASU 2018-08, Not-for-Profit Entities, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+Our opinion is not modified with respect to those matters.